-Lymph nodes are small, bean-shaped glands located along the lymphatics.
+Lymph nodes are small, bean-shaped glands located along lymphatic vessels.
 They act as drainage and processing sites for lymph components.
-They are surrounded by a tough capsule that extends inside the gland in the form of trabeculae, dividing the lymph node into compartments.
-The lymph node can be divided into an outer cortex and an inner medulla.
-It receives lymph from afferent lymphatics while lymph leaves the node via efferent lymphatics.
+Each node is surrounded by a tough capsule that extends inward as trabeculae, dividing the lymph node into compartments.
+Structurally, a lymph node has an outer cortex and an inner medulla.
+It receives lymph through afferent lymphatics, and lymph leaves through efferent lymphatics.

-The medulla has medullary cords of B cells and plasma cells.
+The medulla contains medullary cords of B cells and plasma cells.
 The medulla is the major site of antibody production.
-Macrophages are abundant in the medulla, performing their function of phagocytosis.
-These mechanisms have evolved as part of the body’s defense systems.
-[Think of lymphatics as Police patrols and lymph nodes like “detention facility”]
+Macrophages are abundant here and perform phagocytosis as part of the body’s defense system.

-Reticular cells/ fibroblasts are present throughout the lymph node.
-Their primary function is to lay down reticular fibers and type III collagen as a structural support for the lymph node.
+Reticular cells (fibroblasts) are present throughout the lymph node.
+Their primary function is to lay down reticular fibers and type III collagen, providing structural support for the node.

 The efferent lymphatics and blood vessels leave the lymph node at the hilum.